Lou B. "Bink" Noll

-He recieved the Hewlett-Mellon Grant for research, and the Uhrig Foundation Award as Beloit College's teacher of the year in 1965.
-He recieved a National Endowment for the Arts Grant in 1974, one of the 154 creative writers honored in written competition.
+He received the Hewlett-Mellon Grant for research, and the Uhrig Foundation Award as Beloit College's teacher of the year in 1965.
+He received a National Endowment for the Arts Grant in 1974, one of the 154 creative writers honored in written competition.

 Mr. Noll had said at one time that his favorite courses were Milton and "Writing for Actors."
 He was a Fullbright lecturer in Spain.
 He was a former member of the editorial board of Beloit Poetry Journal and one of the founders of the Wisconsin Poetry Circuit.

 A frequent lecturer on poetry before university audiences in various parts of the nation and here in Beloit, he was a poet in residence at Lawrence University the Winter of 1977.
 He held a similar post, called resident fellow, in creative writing at Princeton University.